conoroshea1996/elderJsTest/src/routes/blog/how-hirehive-can-help-you-remain-gdpr-compliant.md

 ---
-title: "How HireHive can help you remain GDPR compliant"
+title: 'How HireHive can help you remain GDPR compliant'
-date: "2018-02-16"
+date: '2018-02-16'
 categories:
-  - "compliance-and-data"
+  - 'compliance-and-data'
-slug: "how-hirehive-can-help-you-remain-gdpr-compliant"
+slug: 'how-hirehive-can-help-you-remain-gdpr-compliant'
-seoTitle: ""
+seoTitle: ''
-seoDescription: "GDPR changes are about to come into full force.
-HireHive can help you ensure your company remains GDPR compliant regarding your recruitment data."
+seoDescription: 'GDPR changes are about to come into full force.
+HireHive can help you ensure your company remains GDPR compliant regarding your recruitment data.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/test21.jpg"
+coverImage: '/images/test21.jpg'
 ---

 _With the GDPR changes about to come into full force, how can HireHive ensure you remain compliant?_